opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 ### The meeting on 22 January 2013

 19     On 22 January 2013, Mr Kung and the defendant went to the Third Party’s office to execute the OCBC Mortgage.
 They were attended to by TPW1.
-At that meeting, the defendant and Mr Kung were presented with the OCBC Mortgage, the OCBC letter to the Company on the credit facilities dated 21 December 2012, the 11 Jan Letter (see above at \[13\] to \[18\]), a letter of confirmation dated 22 January 2013 (“the Letter of Confirmation”) and a “Form of Confirmation and Consent”.[\[note: 12\]](#Ftn_12) The terms of the Letter of Confirmation and the Form of Confirmation and Consent are reproduced below.
+At that meeting, the defendant and Mr Kung were presented with the OCBC Mortgage, the OCBC letter to the Company on the credit facilities dated 21 December 2012, the 11 Jan Letter (see above at \[13\] to \[18\]), a letter of confirmation dated 22 January 2013 (“the Letter of Confirmation”) and a “Form of Confirmation and Consent”.[^12] The terms of the Letter of Confirmation and the Form of Confirmation and Consent are reproduced below.

 #### The Letter of Confirmation

-20     The Letter of Confirmation acknowledged that TPW1 had explained to Mr Kung and the defendant the nature of their liabilities under the OCBC Mortgage and its practical consequences.[\[note: 13\]](#Ftn_13) The relevant paragraphs are as follows:
+20     The Letter of Confirmation acknowledged that TPW1 had explained to Mr Kung and the defendant the nature of their liabilities under the OCBC Mortgage and its practical consequences.[^13] The relevant paragraphs are as follows:

 We, \[Mr Kung\] and \[the defendant\] refer to \[the Third Party’s\] aforesaid letter to us dated 21/12/2012 and hereby confirm that \[TPW1\] has: -